Akhter Hossen

-Akhter Hossen (আখতার হোসেন) is a Bangladeshi politician and activist, currently serving as the Member Secretary of the National Citizen Party.
+Akhter Hossen (আখতার হোসেন) is a Bangladeshi politician and activist, currently serving as the member secretary of the National Citizen Party.
+Akhter Hossen was elected as a member of parliament in the 2026 Bangladeshi general election.

 Early life and education

 Akhter Hossen pursued higher education at the University of Dhaka, where he studied law.

 Activism

 Hossen first gained national attention in 2015 when he staged a solo hunger strike protesting against the question paper leak in university admission tests.
 In 2018, he played a key role in the Bangladesh quota reform movement, demanding fair policies in government job recruitment.
 In 2019, he was elected as the Social Services Secretary of the Dhaka University Central Students' Union (DUCSU).
-In 2024, he was one of the coordinators of the Anti-discrimination Students Movement, which led the initial quota reform movement, opposing quotas in government jobs and later evolving into a broader anti-government movement against the Hasina government.
+In 2024, he was one of the coordinators of the Students Against Discrimination, which led the initial quota reform movement, opposing quotas in government jobs and later evolving into a broader anti-government movement against the government.
 He was the founder of Gonotantrik Chhatra Shakti.
 He was also the member secretary of the Jatiya Nagorik Committee.